FIRE Portfolio 2024: The Better Way.

 Basel III is a set of international banking regulations designed to strengthen bank capital requirements, improve risk management, and increase transparency in response to the financial crisis of 2008.
 It classifies gold as a Tier 1 asset, meaning banks can now count gold as a risk-free reserve, increasing its demand and stability, making it a valuable hedge in a diversified portfolio.
 In recent years, China has been the biggest buyer of gold.
 Are they taking a risk or hedging?

-The plan ₿
+The Plan ₿

 There’s no doubt that with ETF approvals, Bitcoin is becoming part of mainstream finance.
 However, while ETFs are convenient, holding Bitcoin on your hardware wallet provides an additional layer of protection.
 The “I” in FIRE stands for “independence,” and this is where Bitcoin delivers as hard-to-confiscate money outside of the system and political control.